tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Flip a d20 result around (a 1 becomes a 20, a 2 becomes a 19, etc., a 20 becomes a 1).

 **Quirk:** Unable to tell the truth.

 ---

+#### Demon-Flensing

+Melee Weapon

+1/Day

+When you drop a demon to 0 hp with an attack using this weapon, you can quickly skin it and turn its flesh into a convincing disguise.
+Once before your next full heal-up, you can either automatically successfully ambush a demon or group of demons, or automatically succeed on a skill check to sneak past a demon or group of demons.

+**Quirk:** The ends justifies the means.

+---